WordPress 5.1 “Betty” was officially released on February 21, 2019, and is available for download.

 Beyond the new user-facing features above, WordPress 5.1 also packs some new features for WordPress developers.

 The Cron API now has new functions to help with returning data.
 You’ll also get new filters to modify cron storage.
 Learn more.

 How to Update to WordPress 5.1

-Since every customer’s site is different we always recommend utilizing the one-click staging environment.
+Every customer’s site is different.
+For that reason, we always recommend utilizing your site’s provided staging environment (and if one staging environment isn’t enough, you can add on up to five Premium Staging Environments as well).
 You can clone your live site in a matter of seconds and then test WordPress 5.1 with your existing theme and plugins to check for compatibility.
 You can of course also take a manual backup before updating your live site, just to be safe.

 To update WordPress to 5.1 simply click on the updates icon in your WordPress admin dashboard.
 And click on the “Update Now” button.
 While your site is being updated, it will be in maintenance mode.
 As soon as your updates are complete, your site will return to normal.

 As long as everything goes well with the update you should then see the “What’s New” screen.
 And that’s it!
 Quick and easy.

 After clicking around in the dashboard you will also receive a message to update your database to the newest version.
 Simply click on the “Update WordPress Database” button and you’re good to go.

 Whenever people update a major version of WordPress, there are always some that experience issues, and that is due to the thousands of different plugins and themes currently co-existing in the market.
 Here are a few ways to troubleshoot common issues.